 You will need to stay in the hospital until your intestines begin to work again.
 This usually takes two weeks.
 You may need to stay longer if there are any problems.

 During surgery, your doctor may have placed a jejunostomy tube (j-tube).
 You will receive nutrients through this tube until your intestines are working normally.
 After the tube is removed, you can gradually progress to a soft diet, then to regular food.

 Other tubes will be removed as you recover.

 This surgery will affect the way your body digests food.
 You may feel bloated or full after eating.
 You may have nausea and vomiting.
 Talk to your doctor or dietician to learn how you should eat.
-You may need to start new medicines to help with digestion and medicines to help control your blood sugar.
+You may need to start new medications to help with digestion and medications to help control your blood sugar.